rocket-pool/docs.rocketpool.net/docs/guides/houston/pdao.md

 If the veto quorum (as defined by the `proposal.veto.quorum` parameter) is met, the proposal is immediately defeated and the proposer loses their bond.
 This is to dissuade spam, low quality proposals, or proposals that have not gone through off-chain processes first.

 The duration of period 1 is determined by the `proposal.vote.phase1.time` parameter.
-The proposal will transition to phase 2 reguardless of if `proposal.quorum` is reached or not.
+The proposal will transition to phase 2 regardless of if `proposal.quorum` is reached or not.

 ### Vote Period 2